sumedhan/chatty-app/README.md

 ### Getting started
 1. Install server side dependencies  in ./chatty_server
 2. Install dependencies on client side in ./ folder
+3. Configure the .env file as described in the .env.example.
+An API Key from Giphy is required.
-3. Start both servers, the app loads on `http://localhost:3000`
+4. Start both servers, the app loads on `http://localhost:3000`

 ### Dependencies